ingenarel/arch-bans/readme.md

 reason: clearly doesnt wanna cooperate. byebye.
 NSFW in dms of a user

 notes: seems to send servermates nsfw stuff in dms, was banned and muted by crystal

+# 479287530118840320:

+username: .shadownyx#0000

+reason: unsolicited NSFW in someone elses dms

+notes: seems to send servermates nsfw stuff in dms, was banned and muted by crystal (two nsfw dm people caught by crystal in a row lmfao) user did seems normal from their recent convo, but in on msg, they said, "IT WAS A MISSINPUT MISSINPUT CALM DOWN", i assume they send something shady, and later deleted it. link: https://discord.com/channels/399812551963049995/983523474914045962/1366528889798656083

+# 1365468507357319208:

+reason: Suspecious scam artist account according to Wick(if you are a real user, please contact @ⵣ Crystal ⵣ)

+notes: can't find chats. name shows unknown, if this is the same Wick that ik, idk if i should contact them or not. if i search april 29, 2025 chatlogs, Wilbur (thiscatlikescrypto) seems to open the ticket, not someone named wick, could be that they just changed names, or crystal made a typo, altho permaban seems too hars, but meh thought i should include it